 Class Leigh Wood deserves delayed celebrations after dramatic win over Michael Conlan

-The WBA World Featherweight Title was at stake but as the aftermath of the fight showed, it wasn’t the be-all and end-all of the night
+The WBA world featherweight title was at stake but as the aftermath of the fight showed, it wasn’t the be-all and end-all of the night

 Michael Conlan was knocked out of the ring unconscious late on Saturday night in the final round of his fight with Leigh Wood in Nottingham and rushed to hospital.